ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingclusters.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting clusters from vCenter Server instances
+# Deleting clusters from Automated instances
 {: #vc_deletingclusters}

-You can delete clusters from VMware vCenter Server® instances when you do not need them.
+You can delete clusters from {{site.data.keyword.vcf-auto}} instances when you do not need them.

-Deleting clusters from vCenter Server instances with VMware vSphere® 6.5 is not supported.
+Deleting clusters from instances with VMware vSphere® 6.5 is not supported.
 {: note}

-## Before you delete clusters from vCenter Server instances
+## Before you delete clusters from Automated instances
 {: #vc_deletingclusters-before}

 {{site.data.content.para-vcenterremoveclusters}}